Do Christians see a grand opportunity before us? The Great Divide indicates few do.

 I don’t know.
 Some are quarantining on doctor’s orders, like my 78-year-old friend.
 When his doctor learned he was working at the pantry, he ordered my friend to self-quarantine.
 His wife is a stage-4 breast cancer survivor.
 But my friend is still working on scaling issues via zoom.

 We could use more like him.
 It’ll be a challenge.
-After the Great Divide of 1816, the American version of evangelical Christianity became privatized.
+After the Great Divide, the American version of evangelical Christianity became privatized.
 Home became a haven in a heartless world.
 Children had to be protected from all manner of evil.
 Christians sought safety.

 It naturally followed in the 20th century that church began to be referred to as a “safe” place.
 Christians began to act like the children In The Chronicles of Narnia.
 They asked Mr. Beaver if Aslan is safe.
 “Safe!?
 Who said anything about safe?
 “Course he isn’t safe.
 But he’s good.”